 - Is there a target for customers to reduce water use?

-JCSD has called upon its customers to voluntarily reduce water use by 15%.
-In addition, we ask customers to significantly reduce their water usage by adhering to the 4 days per week watering schedule and following the other provisions within JCSD's Drought Response Level 2.
+JCSD calls upon its customers to voluntarily reduce water use by 10%.
+In addition, we ask customers to significantly reduce their water usage by adhering to the 4 days per week watering schedule and following the other provisions within JCSD's Drought Response Level 1.

 - What is JCSD doing to conserve water?